 Most things are an effort for me, whether it is working in my yard or spending time with friends.
 Finding a balance is a constant struggle.
 I’ve learned repeatedly, and the hard way, that pushing myself when I am already starting an attack only makes the attack more severe.

-But I keep going.
-I will not be kept down.
+For now, I keep going.
+I won’t be kept down.
+Neither should you.